-A couple days with no rain and reasonably cool temperatures came my way and I made the most of it with an overnight trip on the Shores Lake & White Rock Mountain Loop.
+A couple days with no rain and reasonably cool temperatures came my way and I made the most of it with an overnight trip on the Shores Lake & White Rock Mountain Loop (map #2 of my OHT set).
 It was the third time I’d hiked it, but my first time solo, and the first time going counter-clockwise.
 In either direction there’s a climb of about 1200′ to the top of White Rock Mountain so I don’t think there’s an easy way – except to drive.

 There are USFS recreation areas at Shores Lake and 6 miles north on top of White Rock Mountain.
 The one on top has some of the best views in the Ozarks and is especially popular in the fall when the autumn color arrives.